 This article includes information about modern semi-truck sleeper cab interiors, amenities, personal touches and other benefits.
 Featured image is a Mack, their highway brochure is linked in the references.
-If you drive a truck for as living and you’re thinking about getting a sleeper, scroll down to see more pictures of different amenities.
+If you’re a full time trucker and you’re thinking about getting a sleeper, scroll down to see more pictures of different possible amenities.

 Modern Sleeper Cabs

 (Credit: Truck News – Kenworth)

-It’s not always easy being on the road for days, sometimes weeks at a time.
+It’s not always easy having a trucking job, being on the road for days, sometimes weeks at a time.
 Luckily, many truck manufacturers are well aware of that, and are ramping up efforts to greatly improve modern semi truck sleeper cabs.

 In fact, several large trucking companies, such as Kenworth and Peterbilt, are now making the quality of cab interiors a top priority.
 By investing a little more in these amenities, drivers can rest more comfortably in their home away from home.

 Semi Truck Sleeper Cab Amenities

 Over the years, companies have begun making improvements to the inside of their cabs.
 In the 1960’s and 1970’s, a minimalist design was often the standard.
 By that, we mean a twin bed and a cup holder.
 Now, many cabs come fully loaded to maximize driver comfort.
-Nicer amenities have become customary to enhance modern day sleeper cabs.
-Things like microwaves, miniature refrigerators, and even televisions have become the new normal.
+Nicer amenities have become customary.
+Appliances and entertainment like microwaves, refrigerators, and televisions have become the new normal.